barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 The tensors are now reoriented correctly.

-# Combining warps
+## Combining inter-subject warps

+The above example uses the output of a single registration, which is normally done to align the DWI space to the T1w structural image acquired in the same session.
+Additional warps can be composed and applied to align the DT to a template.
 If we have aligned the DT to an anatomical image with transform `diffusionToAnat0GenericAffine.mat` and the anatomical to a group template with `anatToGroupTemplate1Warp.nii.gz anatToGroupTemplate0GenericAffine.mat`, then these transforms need to be composed to reorient the DT to the group template space.
 The transform syntax is the same as for scalar images, the only difference is we use `-e 2` to deform the tensor image, and then apply the reorientation step.

 ```
 antsApplyTransforms -d 3 -i dt.nii.gz -o dtGroupTemplateDeformed.nii.gz -e 2 \